 Can diffusers harm pets if left running?

 Yes.
 Always place diffusers in well-ventilated areas away from pets.
-Limit use to 10–15 minutes and monitor for signs of discomfort, like sneezing or lethargy.
-Opt for water-based ultrasonic models over heat-based ones to reduce airborne irritants.
+Only 10-15 minutes of use, and watch out of such indicators of discomfort as sneezing or listlessness.
+Choose water-based ultrasonic models instead of heat-based models to minimize airborne irritants.

 Leave a Comment